TheresaLui/SelfHelpContent_v2/articles/microsoft.operationalinsights/operationalinsights-windowsagent-unninstallfails.md

 	* If the above fails, in the **Azure Portal**, click the **Virtual machines** blade and select your virtual machine.
 Then click on the **Extensions** blade.
 Uninstall the **MicrosoftMonitoringAgent**
 	* If both of the above fail, [use Powershell to Remove the agent extension](https://docs.microsoft.com/powershell/module/azurerm.compute/remove-azurermvmextension?view=azurermps-6.13.0)
 * Uninstall Windows Log Analytics Agent via Control Panel
-	1. Log onto the machine with appropriate priveleges to add and remove software
+	1. Log onto the machine with appropriate privileges to add and remove software
 	2. Click on the Windows start button and type "Add Remove Programs"
 	3. Locate **Microsoft Monitoring Agent**, click it, and choose **Uninstall**